CSEPhd-council/webmaster/content/posts/benefits.md

 1. Print the form and attach your original receipt
 1. Send it to LRS using an envelop in the post room (put it in the outgoing internal mail pile)

-## Chalmers discounts

-As a Chalmers employee you can use [Chalmers Plus](http://plus.portal.chalmers.se/) to get discounts on various goods and services such as: car rentals, travel trolleys, hi-fi devices, Apple computers...

 ## Mecenat

 The [Mecenat](https://mecenat.com/se/om-mecenat/vara-kort) card gives you access to more student discounts (than just the DS card).
 Very useful, keep track of sales with the app!